Tips for killing and repelling mosquitoes

 1. Eliminate stagnant water

 If you purge your yard of all objects that can accumulate water, female mosquitoes will go elsewhere to lay their eggs and their progeny will be somebody else’s problem.
-Flexible downspout extenders are the worst because most homeowners have no idea they are full of water.
 Mosquito larvae can develop in as little as 1 teaspoon of water.
+Flexible downspout extenders are especially bad because most homeowners have no idea they are full of water (and mosquitoes).
 Here’s a longer list of objects that hold water.

 2. Thin out ground cover

-Mosquitoes like to hang out in moist shaded areas during hot days so you can encourage them to leave your yard by thinning out the vegetation on your property.
-In particular, get rid of (non-native) English ivy, hosta, pachysandra, etc. Thinning vegetation won’t eliminate your mosquitoes but it can cut down on their numbers substantially.
+Mosquitoes love to hang out in moist shaded areas during hot days so you can encourage them to leave your yard by thinning out the vegetation.
+In particular, get rid of English ivy, hosta, pachysandra, etc.

 Buy several autocidal gravid ovitraps and set them up in shady spots in your yard.
-Some brands: If all of the above sounds like way too much work you can buy them: Biogents GAT Trap (my favorite, shown below), Catchmaster Ovi-Catch AGO, Dalen Skeet-O-Trap, Springstar AGO, and Ultimate Mosquito Traps.
-You can also make your own.
-Convince your neighbors to deploy them, too.
-More information.
+Some brands: Biogents GAT Trap (shown below), Catchmaster Ovi-Catch AGO, Dalen Skeet-O-Trap, Springstar AGO, and Ultimate Mosquito Traps.
+You can make your own.

 Biogents gravid Aedes trap

-Buy two box fans, cover one side of each fan with screening, coat screening with permethrin, then situate fans on either side of your favorite chair outside.
-Mosquitoes are weak fliers and will be blown onto screens, then die from contact with the insecticide.
-Use white screening if you’d like to see the evidence of the death, black screening if it’s TMI.
-Works for outside dog beds, too.
-Here’s a diagram showing the concept, except with chickens:
+Buy two box fans, cover one side of each fan with window-screening, coat with permethrin, then situate yourself in between them on a comfortable chair with a beverage.
+I.e., you are the bait.
+Mosquitoes will arrive and then be blown onto the screens where they’ll die from contact with the insecticide.
+Works for outside dog beds, too (bonus points for setting up a motion sensor that turns them on automatically).
+Here’s a diagram showing the concept:

 Box fan mosquito trap for chicken coop

-Some outdoor stores carry clothes that are treated with permethrin.
+Some outdoor stores carry clothes that are treated with permethrin, a repellent.
 You can also buy permethrin spray and treat your own clothes.
 E.g., Sawyer sells it.
-Kills mosquitoes when they land, plus works as a repellent, too.
+If that sounds too complicated, send your hiking/yardword clothes to Insect Shield to be treated.
 The chemical lasts for 6 washings.
-NB: never spray permethrin on your skin.
-Also, use along with actual repellent such as DEET.
+NB: never spray permethrin on your skin or when cats are present (it’s toxic to them).
+Bonus: effective for ticks, too.

 Permethrin spray

 Buy repellents that contain EPA-registered chemicals such as DEET, picaridin, IR2525, oil of lemon eucalyptus, para-methane-diol, or 2-undecanone.
-Avoid everything else even if an otherwise educated friend says it works.
+All of these have been proven (with experiments) to be both effective and safe.
+Avoid everything else even if it’s recommended by nice people on Facebook.